arungudelli/angularjswiki/content/en/angular/font-awesome-icons-list-usage-css-content-values/index.md

 }
 ```

-I gave content as `\f007` which is unicode value for login defined by font awesome icons.
+I gave content as `\f007` which is unicode value for login icon defined by font awesome icons.

 For all 1534 free font awesome icons, unicode values are already defined.

 To display font awesome icons using CSS Pseudo elements we have to follow the below steps

 1. Set the font-family to "Font Awesome 5 Free" (For regular,solid icons) or "Font Awesome 5 Pro" (If you buy a pro license) or "Font Awesome 5 Brands" (For brand icons)
-2. Set the font-weight: 900 (For Solid), 400 (Regular or Brands), 300 (Light for pro icons)
+2. Set the font-weight css property as 900 (For Solid), 400 (Regular or Brands), 300 (Light for pro icons)
-3. Set the content to the unicode value font awesome icons
+3. Set the content css property to the unicode value font awesome icons
 4. And like explained, add common CSS definitions for all icons as explained above.

 To display twitter icon using Pseudo element use the following CSS content code